Chris44442/de10nano/README.md

 You can now `run load_fpga` from the u-boot console to configure the FPGA design.
 From now on this command will also be run automatically during the booting sequence.
 Run `reset` to reboot or `run bootcmd` to boot into Linux.

 TODO Note: All of this can also be done during u-boot compilation so that no further changes in u-boot are required.

+ Default Environment:
+    CONFIG_EXTRA_ENV_SETTINGS

+    Define this to contain any number of null terminated strings (variable = value pairs) that will be part of the default environment compiled into the boot image.

+    For example, place something like this in your board's config file:

+    #define CONFIG_EXTRA_ENV_SETTINGS \
+        "myvar1=value1\0" \
+        "myvar2=value2\0"

+    Warning: This method is based on knowledge about the internal format how the environment is stored by the U-Boot code.
+This is NOT an official, exported interface!
+Although it is unlikely that this format will change soon, there is no guarantee either.
+    You better know what you are doing here.

 ## Ethernet communication